Why are you open?

 We thank Gov. Lee and the mayors of Davidson and Madison counties for supporting our mission and allowing us to reopen our stores and outlets, in a careful, safe and responsible way.
 The community, and especially our employees, need Goodwill now more than ever.

 The safety of our employees, customers, donors and clients is our top priority.
 Since the COVID-19 pandemic began, Goodwill has followed all CDC guidelines and has taken additional steps to ensure that safety.
-Following are some of the actions we are taking as we reopen our stores in Tennessee.
+Following are some of the actions we are taking as we have reopened our stores and outlets in Tennessee.
 A complete list can be found here.

 Keeping occupancy, including staff and customers, of our stores below state-mandated limits at all times.